dotnet/csharplang/proposals/using-alias-types.md

 +    : 'using' 'unsafe'? identifier '=' (namespace_name | type) ';'
     ;

-+ The 'unsafe' modifier specified in the alias declaration causes the entire textual extent of the 'type' portion to become an unsafe context.
++ The 'unsafe' keyword specified in the alias declaration causes the entire textual extent of the 'type' portion (not the 'namespace_name' portion) to become an unsafe context.
 + 'unsafe' cannot be used with a 'using static' declaration.
 + 'unsafe' can only be used with an using_alias_directive, not a using_directive.
 ```